zephyrproject-rtos/zephyr/doc/reference/resource_management/index.rst

 responsible for recording whether their requests were accepted, and for initiating a release only if they have previously successfully completed a request.
-Improper use of the API can cause an active client to be shut out, and the service does not maintain a record of specific clients that have been granted a request.
+Improper use of the API can cause an active client to be shut out, and the manager does not maintain a record of specific clients that have been granted a request.

-Failures in executing a transition are recorded and inhibit further requests or releases until the service is reset.
+Failures in executing a transition are recorded and inhibit further requests or releases until the manager is reset.
 Pending requests are notified (and cancelled) when errors are discovered.

-Transition operation completion notifications are provided through any of the following mechanisms:
+Transition operation completion notifications are provided through the standard :ref:`async_notification`, supporting these methods:

 * Signal: A pointer to a :c:type:`struct k_poll_signal` is provided, and the signal is raised when the transition completes.
 The operation